Caroline-O/pewlett-hackard-analysis/Challenge/README.md

 As many employees will be retiring from the company upon reaching retirement age, the client asked for a SQL query to determine the number of employees who are retiring based on their titles.
 In addition, the client asked for a SQL query to identify current employees who are eligible for the mentorship program.

 ## Results
-- Most of the employees who will be retiring have a current title of
+- Most of the employees who will be retiring have a current title of Senior Engineer or Senior Staff. image of retiring title output

-- sf
+- Nearly 90,400 employees will be retiring based on the unique titles table. image of count of the emp

 -
-- There are ## of current employees who are eligible for the mentorship program.
+- There are over 1,500 current employees who are eligible for the mentorship program.

 ## Summary
 - ## of employees will be retiring so ## roles will need to be filled.